Roll20/roll20-character-sheets/Palladium Fantasy 1E/ReadMe.md

 ### Roll Template
 - The roll template is based on one written by Jakob and referenced here:  [A Better Default Template](https://app.roll20.net/forum/permalink/6792597/)
 - This sheet has a roll template that is called by &{template:custom}.
 - You specify a color with {{color=black}}.
 Available colors are black, brown, blue, red, grey, yellow, green, teal, orange, pine, ice, violet, sun, and wine.
+The reason for that many color options is to be able to use different colors for different types of magic.
+- The sheet uses black, brown, yellow, red, blue, green, and grey for various rolls.
 - You can specify both a title and subtitle as {{title=Desired Title}} and {{subtitle=Desired Subtitle}}
 - Any rolls or inline macros can be assigned the same as the default Roll20 template.
 - There is a description section that is called as {{desc=Desired Description}}.
 This section will honor line breaks making larger descriptions or even simple table options possible.